 “The lifestyle of a Dental Hygienist depends on the person and what they choose to do.
 There are opportunities to work both part-time or full-time,” Alburger said.
 “There are also opportunities to work full days, half days, mornings and afternoons.”

 What better time to start this career than now?
-Of the approximately 207,900 Dental Hygienists currently employed within the U.S., roughly 183,000 are working in dental offices alongside dentists, and this career is seen to be growing at a rate of 20 percent from 2016 to 2016–much faster than the average career (BLS).
+Of the approximately 207,900 Dental Hygienists currently employed within the U.S., roughly 183,000 are working in dental offices alongside dentists, and this career is seen to be growing at a rate of 11 percent over the next decade — much faster than the average for all careers.
+Learn more about the 10 Fastest Growing Careers in Healthcare to which Dental Hygienists belong!
 This growth stems from an increased demand for their services as the “baby boomer” population ages, and as links are continuously found between oral care and overall well-being.

 “Initially, temping is a great way to gain experience because you can work in many different offices to see how different offices operate,” Alburger said.
 “You can also discover what you want and don’t want in a permanent position.
 Temping in offices can also lead to landing a permanent job.”

-As of May 2016, the median annual wage for Dental Hygienists was $72,910.
-While the lowest 10 percent earned less than $50,870, the highest 10 percent earned more than $100,170.
+The median annual wage for Dental Hygienists was $76,220.
+While the lowest 10 percent earned less than $53,130, the highest 10 percent earned more than $103,340.
 Ultimately, earnings are depending upon education, hours worked and location of practice.
 Hygienists positions in Alaska and California tend to be the most lucrative, followed by New Mexico, Washington and Nevada (BLS).

 “There is a very wide range in potential earnings.
 It depends on your location you live, how many hours you work, and the specific office you’re working in,” Alburger said.
 “Most Dental Hygienists are paid hourly, but some are paid on commission based on the revenue that they bring into the office per patient.”